Asymptotic Analysis on Binned Likelihood and Neutrino Floor: Additional Nuisance Parameters

 Instead of utilizing the laborious Monte Carlo realisations, our Asymptotic-Analytic method is available to address this case.
 Note that we adhere to the 90\% C.L. for the discovery limit to illustrate the feature of our method.
-In this instance, as $\hat{\hat{\theta}}_2$ has been firmly established to 1, we are in fact in pursuit of the MLE for $L(0, 1,\hat{\hat{\theta}}_3,\dots,\hat{\hat{\theta}}_M) $ which corresponds to the case of the two parameters of interest.
+In this instance, as $\hat{\hat{\theta}}_{M+1}$ has been firmly established to 1, we are in fact in pursuit of the MLE for $L(0, \hat{\hat{\theta}}_2,\dots,\hat{\hat{\theta}}_M, 1) $ which corresponds to the case of the two parameters of interest.
 When $\Hzero$ is real, the computational outcome manifests that the test statistic still follows the asymptotic $\frac{1}{2}[ \delta(0)+\chi^2_1]$ distribution.
-While for $\Hone$ is real, the test statistic is asymptotic distributed to the $a_1 \chi^2_1(\phi_1)+a_2 \chi^2_1(\phi_2)$ distribution, where $a_i$ and $\phi_i$ ($i=1,2$) can be obtained from the numerical solution.
-To show our method's effectiveness, we compare the test statistic's distribution from Monte Carlo realisations and Asymptotic-Analytic method for some benchmark points, which can be found in Appendix~\ref{MCCheck}.
+While for $\Hone$ is real, the test statistic is asymptotic distributed to the $a_1 \chi^2_1(\phi_1)+a_2 \chi^2_1(\phi_2)$ distribution, \zbld{where $a_i$ and $\phi_i$ ($i=1,2$) can be obtained from the numerical solution as presented in Section~\ref{AA}.
+Numerically, the asymptotic distribution of $q_0$ can be obtained by performing the inverse Fourier transformation on its characteristic function.} To show our method's effectiveness, we compare the test statistic's distribution from Monte Carlo realisations and Asymptotic-Analytic method for some benchmark points, which can be found in Appendix~\ref{MCCheck}.